-A criminal often makes use of varieties of tools in the commission of the crime.
+A criminal often makes use of varieties of tools in the commission of a crime.
 Among them, knives and screwdrivers are the most common tools because of their general utility, availability, and ease of concealment.
-Bits, jemmies, saws, pliers, cutters, hammers, scissors, drills, and tools specially designed for burglary like Sendh Katti are also frequently encountered in criminal investigation work.
+Bits, jemmies, saws, pliers, cutters, hammers, scissors, drills, and tools specially designed for burglary, like Sendh Katti, are also frequently encountered in criminal investigation work.

 A culprit usually uses the same set of tools in the commission of similar types of crimes.
 The crimes can be linked if tool marks from various crimes are compared and found identical.
-Tool marks are, therefore, of great importance in the criminal investigation.
+Tool marks are, therefore, of great importance in criminal investigations.

 Tool Mark Examination

 Tool mark examination is a term that includes a wide variety of impressions that are not necessarily directly related to tools but that are created in the same fashion and are, therefore, examined with the same techniques.
 A clear example is an impression left by a firearm’s barrel onto a bullet or by the firearm onto the cartridge.
 These are a specialized category of tool marks.
 The impressions produced by human teeth, as well as the impressions left by shoes or tires, are other examples.
 The tool mark examiner is frequently the person in charge of inspecting and offering professional views on such impression identifications.